chrisblatchley/love-and-curiosity/README.md

 love-and-curiosity
 ==================

-A web based javascript game
+A web based javascript game.

+Designed and Developed by Chris Blatchley and Thad Bond.
+2013.